 Some elements are static meaning that data does not change even if the waveforms on the page change while others are dynamic where the data automatically changes when the recordings change (such as marking peaks).
 The static elements may be edited manually as needed.
 The dynamically elements should not be edited manually as the edits will not be maintained when the data is updated.
 The Text and Label elements both open the text editor dialog.
 The text editor dialog has options for loading and saving text templates.
 The Label element is only for a single line, any additional lines are ignored.
 The Label element is only for a single line, any additional lines are ignored.
-The ASSR module or DP-grams from the DPOAE module or other bitmap images.
+The add Image option allows the inclusion of graphic elements such as audiograms from the ASSR module or DP-grams from the DPOAE module or other bitmap images.